Tips For Seniors To Beat The Heat During Summer

 -A hat is a smart summer fashion and a great way from protection.
 A wide brimmed hat prevents UV rays from hitting the sensitive spots on one’s face and keeps skin looking young and wrinkle-free.

--Sunscreen with an SPF rating of at least 15 is recommended.
-Don’t forget to cover areas that burn easily; nose, ears, shoulders and the back of the neck.
+-Sunscreeen with an SPF rating of at least 15 is recommended.
+Don’t forget to cover areas that burn easily like nose, ears, shoulders and the back of the neck.

-Poet’s Walk Henderson, a Spring Hills Senior Communities all memory care community is located at 1750 W. Ridge Parkway.
+-Lip balm with SPF protection blocks out the sun and keeps in moisture for lips.